eval-submissions/HeteroG/README.md

 The modified Tensorflow should be downloaded from our this repository.

 ## Dataset
 We conduct experiments based on both synthetic data and real training data sets including cifar10 and SQuAD.
-These data sets are already included in the repository.

 ## Models
 We conduct experiments using 8 models including VGG-19,ResNet200, InceptionV3, MobileNetV2, NasNet, Transformer,Bert-large and XLNet-large.
 The implementation of all these models is already included in the github repository.